Pobega/gnome-shell-extension-mullvad-indicator/README.md

 System tray indicator for Mullvad VPN.
 Monitors your connection and allows you to view connection details from the system tray.

+# Import note

+This is maintained on a best-effort basis as I am no longer a Mullvad VPN subscriber.
+In addition Gnome is constantly changing GnomeJS which causes the extension to break on every new major Gnome release.
+There is a fair amount of toil involved in just keeping this extension up-to-date for whatever changes the Gnome devs have made to break extension backwards compatibility.

+I am active on Github and willing to accept PRs/submit to extensions.gnome.org, but I am not actively maintaining this project anymore.
+Please feel empowered to contribute!

 ## How it works

 The extension listens for 'network-changed' events from [GNetworkmonitor](https://developer.gnome.org/gio/stable/GNetworkMonitor.html) and will poll Mullvad's `https://am.i.mullvad.net/json` API using Gnome's [libsoup](https://developer.gnome.org/libsoup/stable/) to get the system's current Mullvad connection status.